On-demand materials navigation bar: IJS homepage, Wk1, Wk2, Wk3, Wk4, Wk5, Wk6, Wk7, Wk8, Wk9, Wk10, Wk11, Wk12, Wk13

 What is the purpose of education?
 Is it training? … We have already heard about the technical interns program that brings foreign workers to Japan as “trainees”.
 Here is the official website.
 JITCO, Technical Intern Training Program.
 But the video below (from 2017) reveals some of the problems with the programme.
 Similar arguments are in this article, also by the Tokyo correspondent of the Guardian newspaper, Justin McCurry, “Fears of Exploitation”.

-Or is it turning you into a good, loyal citizen?
+Or is the purpose of education turning you into a good, loyal citizen?
 This often relates to history education.
 The textbooks in use at Japanese schools can be a source of controversy, particularly when they are junior high school history textbooks.
 This article on the Ministry of Foreign Affairs website explains the Textbook Examination Procedure.
 If you are interested in the history textbook controversy, read the two articles by Mark Mullins and by Mark Selden and Yoshiko Nozaki in the Academic Articles for ALHP Section below.

 Academic Articles (for the Active Learning Hours Portfolio):